Code-Institute-Submissions/rita-stu-ms1/README.md

 * __Selector Tool__: would be a very useful feature to offer users (time constraints and lack of current skills means developing a working tool for this project is a bit beyond me at the moment);
 * __Recipes__ page, including downloadable PDFs;
 * __Site expansion__: include non-seasonal veg/herbs;
-* Blog: an active blog with comments enabled for healthy, open discussion between users.
+* __Blog__: an active blog with comments enabled for healthy, open discussion between users.
+* __Error 404__ page: not enough time to do this.
+Some of the links will lead to an error page.
+* __Title tags__: more of an SEO thing, but I would normally update these.
+Time restraints.

 ## Technologies Used